django-cms/django-cms/docs/getting_started/navigation.rst

 Displays the sub menu of the current page (as a nested list).

-The first argument, ``levels`` (default=100), specifies how many levels deep the sub menu should be displayed
+The first argument, ``levels`` (default=100), specifies how many levels deep the sub menu should be displayed.

-The second argument, ``root_level`` (default=None), specifies at what level, if any, the menu should root at.
+The second argument, ``root_level`` (default=None), specifies at what level, if any, the menu should have its root.
 For example, if root_level is 0 the menu will start at that level regardless of what level the current page is on.

-The third argument, ``nephews`` (default=100), specifies how many levels of nephews (children of siblings) are show.
+The third argument, ``nephews`` (default=100), specifies how many levels of nephews (children of siblings) are shown.

 The template can be found at ``cms/sub_menu.html``::